StickyCoolDev/Arduino-beginners/Project 1/project1.md

 ## more about the code

 ### serial monitor
-a serial monitor mainly used for debging codem
+a serial monitor mainly used for debging code

 ```